 Swimming Icons That Inspire Me

 As you can already guess, swimming is my passion.
 It’s something I thoroughly enjoy doing and do not consider it a chore or an obligation towards my health.
-So, you might think that I don’t need the inspiration to continue developing as a swimmer.
-In part that is true, but the swimming icons I admire did not inspire me to take up swimming.
-They inspire me to give my best and continue to push further.
-So, here are the athletes that inspire me to be a better swimmer and to always give it my all.
+This is all thanks to swimming icons who inspire me to give my best and continue to push further.
+Without them, I’m not sure I’d have the motivation that I’ve had for all these years.
+So, here are the athletes that inspire me to be a better swimmer and to always give it my all, and I’m sure you already know most of them – they’re usually the very people we look up when figuring out how to register on BetKing

 Michael Phelps